NTV (Russia): Talk show with people of Ryazan and FSB members

-Change of management
+Eviction of management (2000–2001)

 On 11 May 2000, tax police, backed by officers from the general prosecutor's office and the FSB, stormed the Moscow headquarters of NTV and Media-Most and searched the premises for 12 hours.
 Critics considered this move politically motivated, as NTV voiced opposition to Putin since his presidential electoral campaign.
 Putin denied any involvement.

 Viktor Shenderovich claimed that an unnamed top government official requested NTV to exclude the puppet of Putin from Kukly.
 Accordingly, in the following episode of the show, called "Ten Commandments", the puppet of Putin was replaced with a cloud covering the top of a mountain and a burning bush.

 The program Itogi went on investigating corruption in the Russian government and the autumn 1999 blasts in Russia.

-On 13 June 2000, Gusinsky was detained as a suspect in the General Prosecutor Office's criminal investigation of fraud between his Media-Most holding, Russkoye Video - 11th Channel Ltd. and the federal enterprise Russkoye Video.
+On 13 June 2000, Gusinsky was detained as a suspect in the General Prosecutor Office's criminal investigation of fraud between his Media-Most holding, Russkoye Video – 11th Channel Ltd. and the federal enterprise Russkoye Video.
 At the time, Media-Most was involved in a dispute over the loan received from Gazprom.
 On the third day, however, he was released under the written undertaking not to leave the country.

 On 15 July, the puppet of Putin acted in the Kukly show as Girolamo Savonarola.

 On 19 July, investigators of the office of the Prosecutor General of Russia came to Gusinsky's home, distrained and arrested his property.

 In a surprisingly informal deal, the charges against Gusinsky were lifted after he signed an agreement with Mikhail Lesin, Minister of Media, on 20 July.
 Under the "shares for freedom" transaction or Protocol No.6 (Протокол N.6. Доля свободы) agreement, Gusinsky would discharge his debts by selling Media-Most to Gazprom-Media, which had held a 30% share of NTV since 1996, for the price imposed by the latter, and was given a guarantee that he would not be prosecuted.
 After leaving the country, Gusinsky claimed he was pressured to sign the agreement by the prospect of the criminal investigation.
 Media-Most refused to comply with the agreement.

 Tax authorities brought a suit against Media-Most aiming to wind it up.

 On 26 January 2001, Gazprom announced that it had acquired a controlling stake of 46% in NTV.
 The voting rights of a 19% stake held by Media-Most was frozen by a court decision.

 Putin met with leading NTV journalists on 29 January, but the meeting changed nothing.
 The parties reasserted their positions; Putin denied any involvement and said that he could not interfere with the prosecutors and courts.

 Around that time American media mogul Ted Turner (owner and founder of the Turner Broadcasting System subsidiary of Time Warner) appeared to be going to buy Gusinsky's share, but this has never happened.

 On 3 April, Gazprom Media headed by Alfred Kokh by violating the procedure conducted a shareholders' meeting which removed Kiselyov from the NTV Director General position.